-Description Disconnect all above-ground wirings, cables and interconnections.
+Activity Description Solar panels and racking Disconnect all above-ground wirings, cables and interconnections.
 Remove solar panel modules, racking and support structures and temporarily store on-site in a delineated area before removal by a truck to an appropriate facility.
-Consult with landowners to determine if access roads should be left in place for their continued use.
+Access road and other components Consult with landowners to determine if access roads should be left in place for their continued use.
 Remove aggregate materials.
 Compacted areas will be tilled to restore the density and depth.
 Top soil will be applied as needed.
 Remove perimeter fencing, anchors and guy wires.
-Remove line and poles and fill holes.
-Underground electrical lines will either be removed or cut and left in place approximately 1m below ground to allow agricultural practices to resume.
-Removal of all equipment.
-Foundations will either be completely removed or excavated to a depth of 1m.
+Connection line and collection line Remove line and poles and fill holes.
+Underground cables Underground electrical lines will either be removed or cut and left in place approximately 1m below ground to allow agricultural practices to resume.
+Substation Removal of all equipment.
+Equipment foundations Foundations will either be completely removed or excavated to a depth of 1m.
 All materials removed from site and holes backfilled.